top of page

 MSc Student

 I completed my BSc in Genetics and Biochemistry at UCT, along with my Honours in Molecular and Cell Biology.
 This Honours project explored the phase separation potential of Human Transcription Factor IIB and how it may play a significant role as a scaffold protein in the formation of transcription initiation complex condensates.
-Currently I am competing my MSc in the O' Ryan lab investigating mitochondrial trafficking in a neuronal-like cell line and how this trafficking is affected when the system is exposed to propionic acid, inducing mitochondrial stress.
+Currently I am completing my MSc in the O' Ryan lab investigating mitochondrial trafficking in a neuronal-like cell line and how this trafficking is affected when the system is exposed to propionic acid, inducing mitochondrial stress.
 I have a special interest in the phase separation potential of synaptic and neuronal proteins, and how dysfunction in these processes leads to varied pathologies.

 Past lab members